tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

    (which may negatively impact your throughput).
 The training needs <10G RAM if `NUM_WORKERS=0`.

 1. Inference is unoptimized.
 Tensorpack is a training interface, therefore it does not help you on optimized inference.

-1. To reduce RAM usage on host: (1) make sure you're using the "spawn" method as set in `train.py`; (2) reduce `buffer_size` or `NUM_WORKERS` in `data.py` (which may negatively impact your throughput).
-The training needs <10G RAM if `NUM_WORKERS=0`.

-1. Inference is unoptimized.
-Tensorpack is a training interface, therefore it does not help you on optimized inference.
 In fact, the current implementation uses some slow numpy operations in inference (in `eval.py:_paste_mask`).